ekzhang/ekzhang.github.io/content/projects/composing-studio.md

 rendering and live audio playback.

-This project originated at [HackMIT 2021](https://hackmit.org/) (we won a grand prize), where I pitched the idea and led a team of four programmer-musicians.
+This project originated at [HackMIT 2021](https://hackmit.org/) (we won a grand prize), where I pitched the idea and formed a team of four programmer-musicians.
-Although we hadn't previously known each other, we shared a goal to explore this creative space as much as possible in 1 day, and the results look promising.
+Although we hadn't previously known each other, we all shared the goal of exploring this creative space, and the results are promising.

 **Links: [GitHub](https://github.com/ekzhang/composing.studio),
 [Website](https://composing.studio/)**